nodemailer/wildduck/README.md

 Yes, historically it has been considered a bad practice to store emails in a database.
 And for a good reason.
 The data model of relational databases like MySQL does not work well with tree like structures (email mime tree) or large blobs (email source).

 Notice the word "relational"?
 In fact document stores like MongoDB work very well with emails.
 Document store is great for storing tree-like structures and while GridFS is not as good as "real" object storage, it is good enough for storing the raw parts of the message.
+Additionally there's nothing too GridFS specific, so (at least in theory) it could be replaced with any object store.

 ### Is the server scalable?